 Fuyala is used to it though – he’s practically grown up working on the farm since he was just 10 years old.
 His grandparents, Tom and Antica Misa, first bought the one-hectare property in the 1940s after immigrating to New Zealand from Croatia.
 Tom’s younger brother, Karl Misa, then became the driving force behind the Christmas tree business, working well into his eighties before his nephew and Fuyala’s uncle, Ron Misa, took over.

-Today, despite numerous offers from developers and investors to purchase the property which is currently valued at around $9 million, the farm remains staunchly in family hands, with Fuyala, his brother Tom, and his cousin Ivan Sokolich taking over when his uncle, who had motor neurone disease, passed away in 2012.
-“None of us wanted to close [the farm] down.
-We didn’t want to sell the property, so my brother and I put it into a company and we’ve continued to run it with family and staff.”
+Today, despite numerous offers from developers and investors to purchase the property, the farm remains staunchly in family hands, with Fuyala, his brother and his cousin taking over when his uncle, who had motor neurone disease, passed away in 2012.
+“None of us wanted to close [the farm] down… [so we put the business] into a company and we’ve continued to run it with family and staff.”

 While the farm is still frequented by many Auckland families, a significant portion of Misa’s business has moved online, including its fundraising programme for schools, clubs and charities who sell trees to its members and communities.
 To do this, each fundraiser would have its own unique landing page where groups could send supporters to purchase trees online.
 It turned out to be an easy, popular and relatively lucrative way of running fundraisers and it eventually gave Fuyala the idea for Rewardhub – an online platform that lets you earn free donations for the charity, club or school you care about every time you shop online.